mozilla-services/heka-node/docs/source/config.rst

   suggested that a value be set.

 severity
-  Similarly, each metlog message specifies a `severity` value corresponding to the integer severity values defined by `RFC 3164
+  Similarly, each heka message specifies a `severity` value corresponding to the integer severity values defined by `RFC 3164
   <https://www.ietf.org/rfc/rfc3164.txt>`_.
 And, again, while each message can
   set its own severity value, if one is omitted the client's default value will